jinyuzu99/nothingblock/README.md

 Add `https://raw.githubusercontent.com/sayomelu/NothingBlock/develop/NothingBlock.txt` to your [ad blocker](https://bing.com/search?q=ad+blocker) to use all filter lists.

-If you want to add a specific site, you can copy the filter and paste it to your [ad blocker](https://bing.com/search?q=ad+blocker) filter list.
+*If you want to add a specific filter list, you can copy the filter list below and paste it to your [ad blocker](https://bing.com/search?q=ad+blocker) filter.*

 ---